Medvedev makes his mark on clay by beating Rune for Italian Open title

 Rune, who eliminated six-time Rome champion Novak Djokovic in the quarterfinals, should also leave the Foro Italico confident for Paris.
 He was also the runner-up to Andrey Rublev at the Monte Carlo Masters last month and then won a clay title in Munich.

+“Maybe put too many expectations on myself, even though I told myself not to,” Rune said.
+“I served probably worse today than I did the recent matches.
+That’s also a big factor because Medvedev, he likes to grind.
+If he gets a chance to grind, it’s going to be long rallies, as you saw some of the points were.”

-The final started nearly two hours late due to a rain delay — a day after Medvedev’s semifinal win over Stefanos Tsitsipas was interrupted by rain suspensions for a total of nearly 4 ½ hours.
+The final started nearly two hours late due to a rain delay — a day after the Medvedev-Tsitsipas match was interrupted by rain suspensions for a total of nearly 4 ½ hours.

 Earlier Sunday, organizers announced that they plan to install a retractable roof over Campo Centrale by 2026.